 Can Bullying Cause Anxiety Disorders?

-Bullying can be a combination of emotional or physical abuse and it is not uncommon for someone who has been bullied as a child, to continue to be bullied long after their school days are over.
+Bullying can be a combination of emotional or physical abuse, and research indicates that it is not uncommon for someone who has been bullied as a child to continue to be bullied long after their school days are over.

 From an evolutionary perspective, we are wired to attach and belong to a tribe.

 Our tribe would look out for us and keep us safe.
-It was not possible to hunt for food and keep a fire going continuously without the support of others in your tribe.
-Being ostracised was likely to lead to death.
+It was not possible to hunt for food and keep a campfire going continuously without the support of others in our tribe.
+Being ostracised and excluded from our tribe or community was likely to lead to death.

-Without an attachment to a tribe, our sense of belonging would be lost which can feel extremely scary, even in today’s modern world.
-The nervous system activates the survival mechanisms of fight and flight when the emotions experienced are shame and hopelessness.
+Without an attachment to a tribe, our sense of belonging is lost, which can feel extremely scary, even in today’s modern world.
+The nervous system activates the survival mechanisms of fight or flight when emotions like shame and hopelessness are experienced.

 Bullying causes anxiety, anxiety expert, anxiety therapist, anxiety specialist